-The first report shows that in May 2017, 14.7 million Aussies (18+) spent an average of 19 hours and 12 minutes per person on YouTube.1 That’s the equivalent of bingeing on two whole seasons of Game of Thrones!
+The first report shows that in May 2017, 14.7 million Aussies (18+) spent an average of 19 hours and 12 minutes per person on YouTube (find the latest numbers here).1 That’s the equivalent of bingeing on two whole seasons of Game of Thrones!

 YouTube’s wide reach and influence on culture at large have made it a crucial component for any brand plan.
 With that in mind, we wanted to go beyond the numbers and share some insights from our ethnographic research into why Aussies are giving YouTube so much of their attention.

 What we’ve seen is that viewers want three things from their video-viewing experiences: possibility, authenticity, and freedom.